 Before we go any further, folks, don’t say I didn’t warn you about plot holes that could conceal an elephant.
 You should also brace yourself for one of those irritatingly conservative 1930s denouements.

-Part newspaper screwball comedy, part Gothic terror, Wax Museum pits one of the most novel horror protagonists I’ve ever encountered against the most endearingly clichéd of horror villains.
+Part newspaper screwball comedy, part Gothic terror, Wax Museum pits one of the most refreshing horror protagonists I’ve ever encountered against the most endearingly clichéd of horror villains.
 A gutsy platinum blonde sob sister, Florence Dempsey, thwarts the sick fantasy of a disfigured, deranged sculptor, whose name is… Ivan Igor.
 (You can practically hear the screenwriters arguing whether Ivan or Igor sounds more evil, before deciding to go with both!)
 It’s like watching two different movies, two different casts, whimsically spliced together.
 And, in my humble opinion, it works pretty well on the whole.

 But I’m getting ahead of myself.
 I should really explain why Warner Brothers, known for their brassy comedies and hard-hitting crime dramas, made this flamboyant foray into horror.
 In 1932, to get their share of the audiences flocking to Universal’s monster hits, Warner Brothers, the sassy studio of the people, launched their own prestige sci-fi/horror thriller.

 To give it a real edge, Warner had Doctor X filmed entirely in two-strip Technicolor.
 Following close on the heels of that shocking fright-fest, the studio tried to replicate the success with Mystery of the Wax Museum.
 With characteristic tracking shots and panache, Michael Curtiz helmed Doctor X and Wax Museum, which both also star Lionel Atwill and Fay Wray.

 I consider the latter film far superior and I’ll give you three guesses as to why.
 (Hint: Glenda Farrell, Glenda Farrell, Glenda Farrell!)

 Horror films of the 1930s spent an awful lot of time trying to cope with the disturbing power of images or with the idea of some process that preserves life while ironically destroying.
 I’m not one of those loonies who attest that every film is actually “about the cinema.”
 Still, I dare you to watch this film without pondering the parallel between Igor’s wax museum as a macabre attraction and Mystery of the Wax Museum as a macabre attraction!